The 10 Best Coastal Towns to Live in VICTORIA: Reviewed and Ranked in 2024

 Ocean Grove, nestled along the Bellarine Peninsula, is known for its stunning beaches and family-friendly environment.
 The town’s main beach is a popular spot for surfing, swimming, and sunbathing, drawing both locals and tourists alike.
 Ocean Grove has a vibrant community, with various local events such as the Ocean Grove Surf Lifesaving Club’s activities, fostering a strong sense of belonging among residents.
 The town also boasts excellent healthcare services, with several clinics and the nearby Barwon Health in Geelong providing comprehensive care.
 Education is another strong point, with a variety of primary and secondary schools, as well as easy access to tertiary education in nearby Geelong.

-However, the rapid population growth in recent years has led to increased housing prices, making it less affordable for some buyers.
+However, in Ocean Grove the rapid population growth in recent years has led to increased housing prices, making it less affordable for some buyers.
 Public transport, while available, may not be sufficient for those who need to commute daily to larger cities.
-The increasing population has also put some strain on local resources, leading to longer wait times for services and congestion in popular areas.
+The increasing population has also put some strain on local resources in Ocean Grove, leading to longer wait times for services and congestion in popular areas.

 Ocean Grove is ideal for families and professionals who want to enjoy a coastal lifestyle with good amenities and community support.
 However, those concerned with rising costs and overdevelopment might want to consider other options.